Amberg Marktplatz

 Bahnhofstraße 4, 92224 Amberg, Germany

-Webcam, Live Images, and Photos from the Amberg Marketplace
+Webcam, Live Images, and Today: The Amberg Marketplace in Real Time

-Parking at the Amberg Marketplace: Parking Spaces, Garages, and Mobile Parking
+Parking at the Amberg Marketplace: Access, Old Town, and Short Distances

 Sources: